kgrid/kgrid-activator/docs/api.md

     ```
 ## Activation API
 - The Activator's tools for loading, activating, and refreshing KOs hosted on the shelf.

+  - Once a KO has been activated, any activated endpoints will remain functional even if the KO is deleted from the shelf, unless or until the activation state is refreshed (using `/actuator/refresh` or `/actuator/refresh/{naan}/{name}`).
+  - Likewise, new KOs added to the shelf will *NOT* be activated unless or until the activation state is refreshed (using `/actuator/refresh` or `/actuator/refresh/{naan}/{name}`).
+  - On reload (using `/actuator/reload` or `/actuator/reload/{naan}/{name}/{version}`) all endpoints for the reloaded KOs are also activated.

 ### `GET /actuator/activation/refresh`
 - All currently loaded endpoints (activated or not) are reactivated and replaced.
+  - KOs are not reloaded from the shelf.

 - Curl Command
   ```bash
   curl --location --request GET 'http://localhost:8080/actuator/activation/refresh'